chrismarch/SoftBodySimulation/Assets/README.txt

 * Experiment with the public coefficient properties to find values that lead to numerically stable simulation, while allowing for a pleasing amount of deformation
 * Assemble point masses in a bounding box shape, and create a spring lattice, adding springs and experimenting with coefficients until the simulation doesn't collapse over time
 * Combine pressure simulation with the mass spring system, to simulate a volume of air
 * Alter the pressure simulation to attempt to maintain constant volume, similar to a water balloon (since water doesn't noticeably compress under typical forces).
+* Apply a nonuniform scale on a mesh associated with the soft body simulation
+* Give the soft body a periodic jump behavior, to keep things lively
 * Write the code

 ## Author